lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 As the company scales, so too must all aspects of my work which I break down into 4 parts: customer support, engineering, product and marketing.

-**Finding opportunities for process elimination and simplification is honestly one of the more fun parts of running a business**.
-I greatly attribute these optimizations to how I've been able to stay both solo & sane up until now, currently with 500+ users and $40,000+ ARR.
-In this post, I'm excited to share my most successful strategies along with anecdotes from my experience working on Lunch Money.
+**Finding opportunities for process implementation and optimization is honestly one of the more fun parts of running a business**.
+I greatly attribute these to how I've been able to stay both solo & sane up until now, currently with 500+ users and $40,000+ ARR.
+In this post, I'm excited to share some of my most successful strategies along with anecdotes from my experience working on Lunch Money.

 # Learning to juggle it all